mvazramos/CBPSO-PCA/README.md

 Also available in pre-print in aRxiv.org : *https://arxiv.org/abs/2004.10701*

-This algorithm was not designed by me, I merely implemented it in **R**, in order to compare it with other similar algorithms.
+This algorithm was not designed by me, I merely implemented it in **R**, in order to compare it with other algorithms.
 It is not original work of mine.

 The **functions** used to compute the **random matrices** and to compute the **loading matrices** were not writen by me, they are available in the **biplotbootGUI** package, in the **CDpca** function conde - available at https://CRAN.R-project.org/package=biplotbootGUI.